Forricide/still-feel-alive/Chapter 5.md

 *"Who are you?"*

 The words are the same; their speaker, tone, is not.
+Between a calm, apathetic whisper and an angry yell, the contrast is like a bucket of ice water to her face.

 A woman is standing in the doorway.
 For all that the girl exudes a calm apathy, this woman is vibrant, energetic.
 Her voice has a dangerous pitch to it, like a razor blade cuts off the ends of each syllable.